kelu124/bomanz/Readme.md

 ### What is it supposed to do?

 The aim of this echOmod is to get the signal, and convert it to a digital output to the RPi.
+An older version using a [CA3306](/CA3306E/) can be found as well.

 ### How does it work: block diagram